Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ## Install @azure/identity

-Run the following command to install our new identity package:
+Run the following command to install the new Identity client library:

 ```
 npm install --save @azure/identity@^2.0.1